10yung/greeter_lib/readme.md

 * **Prototype Chain**

    I add all my methods(function) to my Greetr Prototype, so as to reduce memory use (this is one of prototype advantages).
 I also point Greetr.init prototype to Greetr prototype so that I can use default variables in all my Greetr prototype object.

+###Conclusion

+This is a neat way to create javascript Library(Prototype) and build javascript module.

+If you have any problem, feel free to email me.